Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Github/2-Forking-and-cloning.md

 ---
 title: "2.
-Mastering Forking & Cloning on GitHub"
+Forking & Cloning"
 ---

 # Mastering Forking and Cloning on GitHub